 Physiologically, Ruffini endings are enlarged, spindle-shaped, elongated, encapsulated dendritic nerve endings.

-Neurologically, it is sensitive to skin stretch, responds to sustained pressure, shows little adaptation, and contributes to the kinesthetic sense of and control of finger position and movement.
+Neurologically, it is sensitive to skin stretch, responds to sustained pressure, shows little adaptation, and contributes to the kinesthetic sense and control of finger position and movement.
 Thus it is found in high densities around the fingernails where it enables the brain to monitor slippage of objects along the surface of the skin.
 This, in turn, allows the brain to modulate one’s grip on an object.

 The Bottom Line…

 Though this article has covered a wide range of subjects, it has a point.
 To that point we now seek to come.
 It has several elements, and those elements will be elucidated here over time.
 Be patient, please, as I work to make sense out of this complex subject.

 First, it is a mistake to rule out the presence of biological causes for skin conditions, even when a biological organism cannot immediately be found.
 Though psychological issues are now well-known and respected causes of such conditions, a number of biological causes that are difficult to diagnose are also known to exist, and those causes can manifest in individuals who have many if not all the other signs and symptoms of ES/DP.

 It is never wise to refer to a wheal of unknown etiology as a “bite.”
 Instead, such conditions should be categorized, thought of, and spoken of as “skin lesions,” because calling them bites presupposes a fact not in evidence.
 Skin lesions that occur as the result of an unwitnessed event cannot, as a rule, be diagnosed as having a specific cause without further investigation.
 The cause is just as likely to be the result of chemical changes in the victim’s body as from a spider, mite, or other biting organism.